TheDigitalFrontier/parallel-decision-trees/README.md

 ![alt text](https://github.com/johannes-kk/cs205_final_project/blob/readme/docs/html/decision__tree_8cpp__incl.png  "Library Usage for Decision Tree")

 ## OpenMP Parallelization
-Using shared-memory parallelization via OpenMP rather than, say, message-passing distributed-memory via MPI, affects how we parallelize.
-The src-openmp directory contains parallelized versions of the baseline serial codebase.
+The `src-openmp` directory contains parallelized versions of the baseline serial codebase.

 `random_forest.cpp` has a parallelized version of `RandomForest.fit()` which distributes the fitting of separate trees across threads.
-This is where most of the performance gains comes from, as now num_threads trees are being fitted at any given time rather than a single one.
+This is where most of the performance gains come from, as now `num_threads` trees are being fitted at any given time rather than a single one.

 `decision_tree.cpp` contains a parallelized version of `predict()` and `findBestSplit()`.
 Each random forest constituent tree is of the type DecisionTree, so further gains from parallelization can be achieved here.
 The `fit()` method is not parallelized, as it makes recursive calls to evaluate splits, and though we could parallelize different branches of the splitting process rather than greedily going left to right, the sequential portion of the code means the additional overhead would quickly outweigh the added computational power from parallelization.
-The `predict()` method, however, simply loops through the input observations to make a prediction for each, which is an obvious candidate for parallelization, though a bottleneck is that the combining of resultant predictions must be done in the right order, which slows it down a bit.
+The `predict()` method, however, simply loops through the input observations to make a prediction for each, which is an obvious candidate for parallelization.
+A bottleneck is that the combining of resultant predictions must be done in the right order, which slows it down a bit.

-Finally `DecisionTree.findBestSplit()` is called every time a new split is evaluated in a tree; it searches the pool of candidate predictors to use as splits and evaluates all unique values of each to be used as the splitting criteria.
+Finally, `DecisionTree.findBestSplit()` is called every time a new split is evaluated in a tree.
+It searches the pool of candidate predictors to use as splits and evaluates all unique values of each to be used as the splitting criteria.
 This is an increasingly expensive task as the dataset grows.
 This is also parallelized such that different threads evaluate different subsets of the candidate space of split criteria, which noticeably improves training time, especially in combination with parallelized `RandomForest.fit()`.

 Parallelizing Random Forest’s prediction method proved difficult as it relies heavily on recursive use of our custom data structures, which was not 100% reliable with OpenMP pragmas.
-After extensive experimentation we opted not to parallelize the `RandomForest.predict()` method, which ultimately does not matter much as the method is already very fast in serial execution; prediction is not the expensive part.
+After extensive experimentation, we opted not to parallelize the `RandomForest.predict()` method, which ultimately does not matter much as the method is already very fast in serial execution; prediction is not the expensive part.

-Our design choice to implement custom `DataVector` and `DataFrame` classes tremendously helped handling data, but proved to be a challenge when parallelizing.
-In particular, OpenMP apparently performs a lot of pre-allocation, creation, and deletion of objects under the hood, which requires a very thorough implementation of any custom classes and data structures.
-As such, when parallelizing using OpenMP pragmas, we usually avoided using our custom data structures where possible, instead using atomic types or standard objects from the std namespace.
-This was not a problem per se, but meant that parallelization did not merely consist of adding pragmas, but occasionally required some comprehensive refactoring.
-Consequently the OpenMP-parallelization took a lot longer than anticipated, which forced us to shelve some of our stretch goals.
+Our design choice to implement custom `DataVector` and `DataFrame` classes helped tremendously in handling data, but proved to be a challenge when parallelizing.
+In particular, OpenMP performs a lot of pre-allocation, creation, and deletion of objects under the hood, which requires a very thorough implementation of any custom classes and data structures.
+As such, when parallelizing using OpenMP pragmas, we usually avoided using our custom data structures where possible, instead using atomic types or standard objects from the `std` namespace.
+This was not a problem per se, but meant that parallelization did not merely consist of adding pragmas, but required some comprehensive refactoring.
+Consequently the OpenMP-parallelization took a lot longer than anticipated, impacting our stretch goals.

 ## How to Run Demo
 To run our Random Forest demonstration locally, please run the below commands in your Terminal.
 Please ensure you are using a version of C++ compatible with c++14.